ckan/ckanext-issues/README.rst

     $ pip install git+http://github.com/okfn/ckanext-issues

 This will also register a plugin entry point, so you now should be able to add the following to your CKAN .ini file::

-    ckan.plugins = todo
+    ckan.plugins = issues

 After you clear your cache and reload the site, the Issues plugin and should be available.

 Tests
 -----